 Outside of work my time is spent with my children who are lots of fun and certainly keep my husband and me on our toes!

 I started working at Haven Veterinary Practice in July 2010 as a student Veterinary Nurse and qualified in August 2013.
-I have two Spaniels called Maisy and Max, a cat called Trevor, and a rabbit called Harold, which I took home from the practice.
+I have two Spaniels called Maisy and Max, a cat called Trevor, which I took home from the practice.
 I find veterinary nursing very rewarding in all aspects.

 I now work part-time and in my spare time I love looking after my son.

 I started working at Haven Veterinary Practice in 2011 and qualified as a Registered Veterinary Nurse in 2015.
 My main interests are radiography, medical nursing and nutrition.
-I am responsible for running our 'Portly Pets' weight clinic and am currently completing a certificate in Canine and Feline Veterinary Health Nutrition.
+I am responsible for running our 'Portly Pets' weight clinic and have completed a certificate in Canine and Feline Veterinary Health Nutrition.
+In 2018 I became a clinical coach, which enables me to help train the students.

 Outside of work I enjoy spending time with my three horses Beau, Dumbledore and Tom.